CarController vom 4 und 5er Kewet

 Resetting model 5 car controllers:

 This procedure do only work for the car controllers found in the CityJet5.
-Older car contollers as the ones found in model 3 and some 4'rs needs a special firmware EPROM to have their counters reset.
+Older car contollers as the ones found in model 4 and some 3's needs a special firmware EPROM to have their counters reset.
 See below.

 1. Locate the Car controller.
 When sitting in the car, its behind the panel you have around your left knee.
 Just tear it off – it's velcroed in place.